 TCSR: You helped the Canadian National Men’s Lacrosse team to their first world championship since 1978 in 2006.
 In that competition, you were named the tournament MVP.
 What did that mean to you?

 GS: “It was a huge honor.
 It is incredibly flattering, but I was more proud of the success of our team.
-I was proud to be apart of the team that hasn’t done that in more than 30-years.
+I was proud to be a part of a team that hasn’t done that in more than 30 years.
 It was such a pleasure helping my team to that world championship.”

 TCSR: What did it mean to you to play in the 2007 MLL All-Star game?